oscaroguzhan/portfolio-2.0/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Code Documentation (Syntax)

 1.  npx create-next-app@latest --ts app-name
 2.  create tailwindcss (npm install -D tailwindcss postcss autoprefixer) and create config file (npx tailwindcss init -p)

     - Add the paths to all of your template files in your in tailwind.config.js (
       content: [
       "./pages/**/*.{js,jsx,ts,tsx}",
       "./components(**/*.{js,jsx,ts,tsx}",
       ],
       )
     - Add tailwind layers into globals.css
       @tailwind base;
       @tailwind components;
       @tailwind utilities;

     @layer components {
     .className {
     @apply css
     }
     }

-** For the contact page i prefer to use [react-hook-form] (https://blog.logrocket.com/react-hook-form-complete-guide/#:~:text=React%20Hook%20Form%20is%20a%20library%20that%20helps,fewer%20lines%20of%20code%20than%20other%20form%20libraries.) package to validate
+\*\* For the contact page i prefer to use [react-hook-form] (https://blog.logrocket.com/react-hook-form-complete-guide/#:~:text=React%20Hook%20Form%20is%20a%20library%20that%20helps,fewer%20lines%20of%20code%20than%20other%20form%20libraries.) package to validate

 ## Sanity backend setup

 1.  install the cli globally [npm install -g@sanity/cli]
 2.  [sanity init] to initialize the sanity
     Create a project and schemas and put all schemas into one global schema(schema.js)

+# Deploying into Vercel

+1.Install the Vercel CLI by running

+npm i -g vercel

+2.Deploying from CLI